luisico/gold-standard-images/README.md

 openstack image create --disk-format qcow2 --file $artdir/$artifact.qcow2 --tag packer --protected --public $artifact
 ```

-### VirtualBox
+### VirtualBox (`virtualbox`)

-Virtualbox images are create to be used as Vagrant boxes.
+The `virtualbox` provider uses the `virtualbox-iso` build type (see [virtualbox-iso](#virtualbox-iso) for dependencies).
+VirtualBox images are create to be used as Vagrant boxes (see [Vagrant](#vagrant)).
 A catalog metadata file can be used for each OS to manage Vagrant images.
 These files are located in `artifacts/`.
 An example can be found in `artifacts/CentOS-7.2.1511.json.example`.
 Referencing a catalog in a `Vagrantfile` will automatically import the last image or prompt for an upgrade if a newer version is found based on the data in the catalog.
 For example:

 ``` ruby
 # Vagrantfile